pritidesai/openwhisk-build/README.md

 4. Run the application service with some different images:

     </br>The Java application converts color images to grayscale.
 We have provide a few sample images within this repo. for you to try as examples.
-In addition, we have also pbase64 encoded the input images within a JSON that can be passed directly to the Java function.
+In addition, we have also base64 encoded the input images within JSON files that can be passed directly to the Java function as parameters.

     </br>**Dice**</br>